tarwn/lessthandot-hugo/blogs/content/posts/2011-08-10-t-sql-wednesday-21-t.md

   <a href="/wp-content/uploads/users/grrlgeek/GoldToilet.jpg?mtime=1312985547"><img alt="" src="/wp-content/uploads/users/grrlgeek/GoldToilet.jpg?mtime=1312985547" title="It should have been flushed down this" width="198" height="235" /></a>
 </div>

-Now, I wouldn't be writing this post if I could say, “The moment I realized this, I pulled out my cape, began re-writing all the queries, and saved the day.”
+Now, I wouldn't be writing this post if I could say, "The moment I realized this, I pulled out my cape, began re-writing all the queries, and saved the day."

 I did not.